isabelirk/isabelirk/README.md

 👩 My name's Isabeli and I'm 26 years old. (she/her)

-👩‍🎓 I'm a undergraduate student in Geography (Licentiate) at UFFS.
+👩‍🎓 I'm a undergraduate student in Computer Science at UFFS.

 💻 I'm working at PRACTICE.

 🌱 I'm currently learning: JavaScript and English.

 👾 In my free time I like to read, learn new things, watch series, anime and play Hearthstone.

-📚 Besides programming, I love studying biology, geography, psychology, feminism, art and education.

 ☕ Some tools I know: